To view your Depop Balance and past transactions, including sales and refunds, select > tap Payments> view ‘Depop Balance’.

 What is Depop Balance?

-Your Depop Balance shows money you’ve made from sales through Depop Payments (Apple Pay, Google Pay or through credit/debit cards).
+Your Depop Balance shows the money you’ve made from sales through Depop Payments (Klarna, Apple Pay, Google Pay or through credit and debit cards).
 When you’ve made a sale, you’ll see the amount minus fees, added to your Balance.
 Your available Depop Balance is the amount available to be paid out into your bank account.